motive2002/Cards/README.md

 # Cards
 draw poker game

-A practice game for learning about React rendering
+A practice game for learning about React rendering!